autodesk-forks/USD/pxr/imaging/hgiWebGPU/README.md

 - WebGPU only has optional support for `ClipDistance`s.
 We introduced the `HgiDeviceCapabilitiesClipDistance` capability to make it optional.
 Clip distances are simply ignored when unsupported.

+- The lack of gl_primitiveID and tessellation shaders limits some HdSt features.
+For example:
+  - Meshes with subdivision schemes but no normals will fail to render since they require post-tessellation vertex shaders
+  - Meshes with faceVarying normal interpolation will fail since they require tessellation shaders and gl_primitiveID